phx/lilendian/README.md

 # lil endian

-This is a program comptaible with both Python 2 and 3 which simply returns escaped shell code in Little Endian format for whatever memory address you enter.
+This is a program comptaible with both Python 2 and 3.

+It simply returns escaped shell code in Little Endian format for whatever memory address is submitted as the first argument.

 It's smart enough to distinguish between addresses with an `0x` prefix and accounts for that.